SettleMint

 Roll out OIDC sign-in through the DALP Helm chart, inject the client secret safely, keep issuer validation fail-safe, and recover from a lockout.

 OIDC sign-in is configured in the DALP Helm chart under global.dalpApp.config.auth.oidcProviders (the shared app config rendered into config.yml).
-It is disabled by default — an empty list keeps local email/password and passkey sign-in active.
+The feature is disabled by default: an empty list keeps local email/password and passkey sign-in active.
 This page covers enabling a provider safely for a real deployment.
 Read Configure an OIDC provider for the field meanings first.

 Enable a provider in Helm values